What you are not eating may be harming your health!

 Why whole grains matter?

 Whole grains may not look like much but they are nutritional power houses with B vitamins, iron, magnesium, selenium, and fiber.
-Not all whole grains are rich in fiber, however research shows that even low fiber whole grains have health benefits.
+Not all whole grains are rich in fiber, but research shows that even low-fiber whole grains have health benefits.
 Whole grains have been associated with helping to maintain a healthy body weight, and lowering risk of heart disease and diabetes.
 (1)

-Aim for at least 3 100% whole grain foods per day or 48 grams of whole grains per day.
-Oatmeal, 100% whole wheat bread, pasta, cereal, and brown rice are all great choices.
+Aim for at least three 100 percent whole grain foods per day or 48 grams of whole grains per day.
+Oatmeal, 100 percent whole wheat bread, pasta, cereal, and brown rice are all great choices.
 You can also get your whole grains by choosing foods made with whole grains.
 Look for the whole grain stamp from the Whole Grains Council.
 Choose foods with at least 8 grams or more of whole grain per serving.

 Why more fruits & veggies matter?